yousefelassal/quote-cron/README.md

 > One is not called noble who harms living beings.
 By not harming living beings one is called noble.

 > The best preparation for tomorrow is doing your best today.

+> Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom.